 - Headquarters Report (Type 3): This report contains information about the headquarters.

-- Establishment Report (Type 4): This report is mandated for each establishment you have with 50 or more employees.
+- Establishment Report (Type 4): Each establishment with 50 or more employees must submit this report.

 Multi-establishment employers with fewer than 50 employees must submit one of the following: